Aricoria10/DnD-GO/README.md

 #### Future Development

-- [ ] Profile page to update personal information
-- [ ] Share book recommendations
-- [ ] Create group to make a book club
+- [ ]  Aim to introduce character customization features, allowing players to personalize their avatars
-- [ ] Carousel that has a list of your liked/save books
-- [ ] Comment of post of people and recommendations
+- [ ] Implement exciting new challenges to elevate the gameplay and provide players with fresh obstacles to overcome

 See the [open issues](https://github.com/Aricoria10/DnD-GO/issues) for a full list of proposed features (and known issues).